 Chapter 5 introduces a comprehensive description of the harmonised allocation process, where co-optimized and market-based allocation processes as explained in chapters 1 and 2 are described.
 This also includes the forecast and the forecast validation processes for market-based allocation;

-Chapter 6 describes the details of establishing the BC-platform in the market-based allocation process including the required steps, harmonisation, and cooperation between application TSOs;
+Chapter 6 describes the details of establishing the BC platform in the market-based allocation process including the required steps, harmonisation, and cooperation between application TSOs;

-Chapter 7 is dedicated to cost sharing of the BC-platform in the market-based allocation process;
+Chapter 7 is dedicated to cost sharing of the BC platform in the market-based allocation process;

 Chapter 8 is dedicated to specific topics in the methodology for a harmonised allocation process per timeframe.

-EB Regulation and the scope of the CZCA harmonised proposal
+EB Regulation and the scope of the Harmonised Methodology

 The EB Regulation established an EU-wide set of technical, operational and market rules to govern the functioning of electricity balancing markets.